SCUT-BIP-Lab/NFPH/FPHandNet/readme.txt

 All these features can be combined or used individually based on the specific requirements of your application.

+If you encounter any issues while using the model weights we provided, please leave an issue.
 The code for the FPHand network architecture will be made publicly available promptly upon acceptance.